 Dear Muslim Brothers and Sisters,

-On behalf of the Catholic Archdiocese of Singapore, I sincerely extend my very warm and sincere wish that you may all have a most joyous and enriching celebration of holy Hari Raya Aidilfitri!
+On behalf of the Catholic Archdiocese of Singapore, I wish you all a Happy and holy Hari Raya Aidilfitri!

 Most Rev William Goh, D. D., STL